Developed By: Committee on Quality Management and Departmental Administration

 Anesthesiologists and surgeons/proceduralists should be able to recuse themselves without question or repercussion from an elective case if their values/beliefs are in conflict with provision of care.
 The physician should refer the patient to an alternative healthcare provider in a timely manner.

-- Pregnancy testing may be offered to female patients of childbearing age and for whom the result would alter the patient’s management.
-Informed consent or assent of the risks, benefits, and alternatives related to preoperative pregnancy testing should be obtained.
+- Pregnancy testing may be offered to female sex patients of childbearing age and for whom the result would alter the patient’s management, but testing should not be mandatory.
+Informed consent or assent of the risks, benefits, and alternatives related to preoperative pregnancy testing should ideally be obtained.
+Best practice may employ shared decision-making between patients and providers.

 - In facilities where an informed consent process is adopted as policy, local policy development should also consider any associated documentation requirements.

-- Preanesthetic educational materials should be developed and given to patients to allow them to make an informed decision.
-This material should include information about false positives and negatives of pregnancy testing and that the scientific literature is inadequate to inform patients or physicians on whether anesthesia may cause unknown harmful effects during early pregnancy.
+- Preanesthetic educational materials should ideally be developed and given to patients to allow them to make an informed decision.
+This material should include information about false positives and negatives of pregnancy testing and that the scientific literature is inadequate to inform patients or physicians on whether exposure to anesthesia causes unknown harmful effects during early pregnancy.

-- Cote CJ, Lerman J, Anderson BJ.
+10. Cote CJ, Lerman J, Anderson BJ.
 Preoperative Evaluation, Premedication, and Induction of Anesthesia.
 A Practice of Anesthesia for Infants and Children, 5th ed.
-2012. p38.
+2012. p.
+38.